tiffahny/kwk-l2-js-functions-lab-kwk-students-l2-nyc-080618/README.md

 * `distanceTravelledInFeet`: Calculates the number of feet a passenger travels given a starting block and an ending block - it only calculates distance North and South (uptown/downtown).
-It uses the knowledge that a block is 264 feet long.
+It uses the knowledge that a block is _264 feet long_.

 * `calculatesFarePrice`: Given the same starting and ending block as the previous test (_hint hint_), return the fare for the customer.
 The first four hundred feet are free.
-For a distance between 400 and 2000 feet, the price is 2 cents per foot (not including 400, which are free!).
+For a distance between 400 and 2000 feet, the price is 2 cents per foot (not including 400, _which are free!_).
 Then Scuber charges a flat fare for a distance over 2000 feet and under 2500 feet.
 Finally, Scuber does not allow any rides over 2500 feet - the function returns `'cannot travel that far'` if a ride over 2500 feet is requested.

-<p class='util--hide'>View <a href='https://learn.co/lessons/js-basics-functions-lab'>Functions Lab</a> on Learn.co and start learning to code for free.</p>